YShokrollahi/swin-transformers/README.md

 ## Overview

-This repository contains an implementation of the Swin Transformer network using TensorFlow.
+This repository contains an implementation of the Swin Transformer (first version) network using TensorFlow.
 Swin Transformers are a type of Vision Transformer (ViT) that have demonstrated strong performance on various computer vision tasks, particularly for hierarchical image representation.

 ## Table of Contents